DIWesser/School-Mac-Setup/README.md

 # jschool-mac-setup

-This is a script to setup the Journalism school Macs to my liking, or at least as close as I can come while only having access to userspace.
+This is a script to setup the Journalism school and Computer Science department Macs to my liking and open what I will use for the class I am.

-**This script currently depends on a drive named `TO GO` with a copy of [iTerm](https://www.iterm2.com/) and [KeePassXC](https://keepassxc.org/) in it's root directory being present to install those applications!**
+**This script currently depends on a drive named `TO GO` with a copy of [iTerm](https://www.iterm2.com/) in it's root directory being present to install it.**

 To use: